Jane C. Cook, M.D.

 Dr. Cook grew up in Buffalo, New York and graduated with research honors from Cornell University.
 She graduated cum laude from the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, where she was a member of Alpha Omega Alpha and the Gold Humanism Honor Society.
 She completed her internship in Internal Medicine at Brown University.
 She completed her ophthalmology residency at Case Western Reserve University, where she served as Administrative Chief Resident and was the inaugural resident board member of the Ohio Ophthalmological Society.

 Dr. Cook completed her fellowship in cornea and external diseases at the prestigious Bascom Palmer Eye Institute at the University of Miami, which is consistently ranked the number one eye hospital in the country.

 Dr. Cook specializes in cornea and cataract surgery.
 She performs corneal transplantation, removal of ocular surface tumors, corneal crosslinking, limbal stem cell transplantation, iris repair, intraocular lens exchange and refractive surgery.
 She offers premium intraocular lenses to her cataract surgery patients, incorporating both multifocal and astigmatism-correcting lenses.

 Dr. Cook has published research on imaging of corneal graft rejection, astigmatism evaluation, and the use of artificial intelligence to diagnose corneal disease.
-She teaches ophthalmology residents and medical students, and is a member of the American Academy of Ophthalmology and American Society of Cataract and Refractive Surgery.
+She is a Clinical Instructor of Surgery at Brown University, and is a member of the American Academy of Ophthalmology, American Society of Cataract and Refractive Surgery and New England Ophthalmological Society.
 Dr. Cook lives with her husband, Ian, in Pawtucket, Rhode Island.